May 14, 2014

 The Contract-Furniture Industry Pivots to High-End

-As the industry faces an uncertain global market, the big players are investing in a sector showing unwavering growth: high-end residential interiors.
+As the contract-furniture industry faces an uncertain global market, the big players respond by investing in a sector showing unwavering growth: high-end residential interiors.

 The Design Within Reach tableau illustrates the phenomenon facing the contract-furniture industry, as home and work blur.
 Featured here: the Bottega Leather Desk, designed by Michele di Fonzo, and the Eames Soft Pad Chair.